 3. The grant recipient must promptly notify Adventurous Ideas Oy of any significant changes affecting the project or funding plan as presented in the application.

 5. The grant recipient must maintain accounting in accordance with the Finnish Accounting Act and Decree.
-The accounting must be organized so that the use of the grant can be reliably monitored through a dedicated cost center.
-The project accounting must present the total project costs, including any self-financing portion, the awarded grant, recorded project expenses, project-related income, and funding received from other sources.
+The accounting must be organized in such a manner that the use of the grant can be reliably monitored separately.
+The project accounting must present the total project costs, including any self-financing contribution, the awarded grant, recorded project expenses, project-related income, and funding received from other sources.

 6. The grant may only be used during the period specified in the application.
 All income and expenses related to the use of the grant must be recorded within the grant period.
 Adventurous Ideas Oy has the right to audit the recipient’s accounts as necessary to verify compliance with these terms.